mohtasim22/mohtasim22/README.md

 - 👋 Hi, I’m Mohtasim Fahim
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently studying CSE
+- 🌱 I’m currently studying CSE at BRAC University, Bangladesh
 - 📫 You can reach me at mohtasimfahim.com

 <!---